usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-1.md

 Your `main` method must be placed in a class named `Driver`.
 The `Driver` class should accept the following command-line arguments:

-  - `-path path` where the flag `-path` indicates the next argument is a path to either a single file or a directory.
+  - `-text path` where the flag `-text` indicates the next argument is a path to either a single file or a directory.
 If the value is a file, open and process that file regardless of its extension.
 If the value is a directory, find and process all of the text files (with `.txt` and `.text` extensions) in that directory and its subdirectories.

   - `-index path` where the flag `-index` is an *optional* flag that indicates the next argument is the path to use for the inverted index output file.
 If the `path` argument is not provided, use `index.json` as the default output path.
-If the `-index` flag is not provided, <strong>do not produce an output file</strong>.
+If the `-index` flag is provided, *always* generate output even if it is empty.
+If the `-index` flag is not provided, do not produce an output file.

 The command-line flag/value pairs may be provided in any order.
 Do not convert paths to absolute form when processing command-line input!